 We are concerned with direct methods for the general case, where A is any nonsingular Toeplitz matrix.
 In this case no $O(n^2)$ algorithm has been proved to be stable.
-For example, the algorithm of Bareiss [2] has stability properties similar to those of Gaussian elimination without pivoting [9, 10, 73, 76], so is unstable and breaks down if a leading principal minor vanishes.
-Several authors have suggested the introduction of pivoting or look-ahead (with block steps) in the Bareiss and Levinson algorithms [18, 19, 28, 29, 30, 75, 76], and this is often successful in practice, but in the worst case the overhead is $O(n^3)$ operations.
-The recent algorithm GKO of Gohberg, Kailath and Olshevsky [34] may be as stable as Gaussian elimination with partial pivoting, but an error analysis has not been published.
+For example, the algorithm of Bareiss [2] has stability properties similar to those of Gaussian elimination without pivoting [9,72,75], so is unstable and breaks down if a leading principal minor vanishes.
+Several authors have suggested the introduction of pivoting or look-ahead (with block steps) in the Bareiss and Levinson algorithms [18,19,28-30,74,75], and this is often successful in practice, but in the worst case the overhead is $O(n^3)$ operations.
+The recent algorithms of Heinig [85] and of Gohberg et al. [34] may in some cases be as stable as Gaussian elimination with partial pivoting, but an error analysis [15] indicates that in the worst case the square of the condition number appears in the backward error bound.

-In an attempt to achieve stability without pivoting or look-ahead, it is natural to consider algorithms for computing an orthogonal factorization of A. The first such $O(n^2)$ algorithm was introduced by Sweet [73, 74].
-Unfortunately, Sweet's algorithm depends on the condition of a certain submatrices of A, so is unstable [8, 56].
-Other $O(n^2)$ algorithms for computing the matrices Q and R or R^{-1} in (1) were given by Bojanczyk, Brent and de Hoog [8], Chun, Kailath and Lev-Ari [21], Cybenko [23], Luk and Qiao [56, 64], and Nagy [60].
+In an attempt to achieve stability without pivoting or look-ahead, it is natural to consider algorithms for computing an orthogonal factorization of A. The first such $O(n^2)$ algorithm was introduced by Sweet [72,73].
+Unfortunately, Sweet's algorithm depends on the condition of certain submatrices of A, so is unstable [8,55].
+Other $O(n^2)$ algorithms for computing the matrices Q and R or $R^{-1}$ in (1) were given by Bojanczyk et al. [8], Chun et al. [21], Cybenko [23], Luk and Qiao [55,63], and Nagy [59].
 To our knowledge none of them has been shown to be stable.
 In several cases examples show that they are not stable.
 Unlike the classical $O(n^3)$ Givens or Householder algorithms, the $O(n^2)$ algorithms do not form Q in a numerically stable manner as a product of matrices which are (close to) orthogonal.